 King cake is a rich pastry baked into the shape of a circle.
 Bakers use a brioche dough or a Danish dough and twist it into the traditional ring, then top it with a sweet glaze.
-While the original king cake was a simpler creation, today bakers stuff the cake with cinnamon and cream cheese or fruit filling and use a brightly colored sugar glaze.
+While the original king cake was a simpler creation, today bakers stuff the cake with things like cinnamon or cinnamon sugar, brown sugar, pecans, and cream cheese or fruit filling and use a brightly colored sugar glaze.
 Especially in the United States, king cakes tend to come in Mardi Gras colors--purple, green and gold--which represent justice, faith, and power.

 In other places around the globe, king cakes take different forms.
 In Britain, it's a rich fruit cake.
 In France, the traditional king cake is a puff pastry-based galette des rois, which translates as "cake of kings."
 In Spain and Latin America, the Rosca de reyes sweet bread with a light layer of icing is closest to the New Orleans' king cake.

 Tradition states that a baby or other trinket is hidden in the cake, and whoever finds the baby is supposed to receive good luck, but they're also responsible for hosting the next Mardi Gras party (or at least bringing the next king cake).
 Today's king cakes use a small plastic baby, though most bakers place the plastic trinket in the cake after baking because sticking a small blob of plastic inside your oven is a bad idea.